Pandemic blamed for Oregon’s 40% increase in drug overdose deaths

 Oregon saw a nearly 40% increase in overdose deaths this year, a jump that’s similar to the trend nationwide.

-CDC figures show Oregon reported 580 deaths from drug overdoses between June 2019 to May 2020.
+CDC figures show Oregon reported 580 deaths from drug overdoses from June 2019 to May.
 For the whole country, there were more than 81,000 deaths.
 That’s equivalent to the entire population of Medford, and it is the highest number of overdose deaths in a one-year span the country has ever seen.

 “Many people who are using substances, they may be hanging by a thread as is,” said Dr. Tom Jeanne, deputy health officer with the Oregon Health Authority.
 “Throw in a pandemic and all the disruptions, access to housing, access to health care and mental health services, stress from losing jobs and social isolation, all of those things just compound the already significant stressors that many of these people are facing.